SahilisSamael/Advanced-Data-Structures/AbstractResearchPaper.md

 ### Design of a Real-Time SQL Engine in the Distributed Environment
+> Real-time database research has reached a point when a practical approach need to be found to combine academic research fruits with real world problems.
+It is generally believed that the transaction scheduling principles of the traditional database management is too strin gent to meet real-time constraints.
+In this paper, we look at the real world problem and argue that the future will see the proliferation of fed erated database consisting of distributed heterogeneous subdatabases.
+We propose the similarity predicate to unify real-time constraints on ap plications of the federated database system.
+We then design a real-time SQL engine that sits between the distributed database and the applica tions that separates the database design from individual user application.
+The real-time part of the engine benefits from SQL standard and can be scaled from empty to very sophisticated.

 ### bit.ly/malicious: Deep Dive into Short URL based e-Crime Detection